Technological determinism: Hard and soft determinism

-Soft determinism, as the name suggests, is a more passive view of the way technology interacts with socio-political situations.
-Soft determinists still subscribe to the fact that technology is the guiding force in our evolution, but would maintain that we have a chance to make decisions regarding the outcomes of a situation.
-This is not to say that free will exists, but that the possibility for us to roll the dice and see what the outcome is exists.
+"Soft determinism", as the name suggests, is a more passive view of the way technology interacts with socio-political situations.
+Soft determinists still subscribe to the fact that technology is the guiding force in our evolution but would maintain that we have a chance to make decisions regarding the outcomes of a situation.
+This is not to say that free will exists, but that the possibility for us to roll the dice and see what the outcome exists.
 A slightly different variant of soft determinism is the 1922 technology-driven theory of social change proposed by William Fielding Ogburn, in which society must adjust to the consequences of major inventions, but often does so only after a period of cultural lag.